-A SWIFT (Society for Worldwide Interbank Financial Telecommunication) code gives details of the country and bank a transfer is headed to, while an IBAN contains enough information to identify the exact bank account needed.
+A SWIFT (Society for Worldwide Interbank Financial Telecommunication) code gives details of the country and bank a transfer is headed to, while an IBAN contains enough information to identify the exact bank account needed as well.

-A BIC Code (Business Identifier Code) is popular in certain countries and is still used alongside IBAN and other account number formats more as a matter of convention and also by the traditional financial services industry.
+A BIC Code (Business Identifier Code) is popular in certain countries.
+It’s still used alongside IBAN and other account number formats more as a matter of convention and also by the traditional financial services industry.

-To find your IBAN code, you simply just need to log in to your bank’s online banking, or check your bank statement.
+To find your IBAN code, simply log in to your online banking portal, or check your bank statement.
 If you’re still unsure, or for some reason can’t find it, check by calling your bank so that you get it right the first time!

-If you are sending money abroad, probably the best way to get the necessary IBAN code is by simply asking the recipient to provide the details you need.
-If the recipient doesn’t have their IBAN, or doesn’t know how to find it, ask them to call their bank and request their code.
+If you are sending money abroad, the best way to get the necessary IBAN code is by simply asking the recipient to provide the details you need.
+If the recipient doesn’t have their IBAN (or doesn’t know how to find it) ask them to call their bank and request the code.

 You can see sample IBANs by country here.

-Unfortunately it can take around 5 business days for the recipient to receive their funds.
 Wire transfers are also very expensive, especially when it comes to international payments.
-This is due to high bank fees and a poor exchange rate the sender is being charged.
+This is due to high bank fees and the poor exchange rate the sender is being charged.
+Basically, wire transfers suck.